Noisy Monitored Quantum Circuits: Broader Applications of Noisy Quantum Circuits

+Beyond these supervised-learning protocols, recent studies have explored more flexible and task-adapted machine-learning strategies.
+In particular, diffusion-inspired frameworks have been proposed for mitigating noise in parameterized quantum circuits~\cite{nguyen2025diffusion}, while newer data-driven approaches aim to perform error mitigation without detailed prior knowledge of the noise model or even without noiseless training data.
+These developments suggest that machine learning can enhance the practicality and scalability of QEM, especially when the target task belongs to a restricted circuit family and sufficient training data are available.

-In sum, these works demonstrate that noisy monitored quantum circuits not only illuminate the fundamental behavior of quantum systems under decoherence, but also offer concrete guiding principles for engineering noise-resilient quantum technologies, including pathways toward measurement-assisted or dynamically stabilized quantum error correction.
+In sum, these works demonstrate that noisy monitored quantum circuits not only illuminate the fundamental behavior of quantum systems under decoherence, but also offer concrete guiding principles for engineering noise-resilient quantum technologies, including pathways toward better quantum error correction and mitigation designs.